-In the different sections you will find educational presentations, white papers, scentific summaries and much more to improve and deepen your knowledge in assisted reproduction.
+In the different sections below you will find recorded webinars, white papers, scientific presentations and much more to improve and deepen your knowledge in assisted reproduction.

 In this short movie Dr. Westlander, Medical Director at Fertilitetscentrum in Sweden shares his experiences in how to create optimal conditions during the oocyte retrieval procedure, both for the patient and the clinician.